bananaturtlesandwich/UE4-Modding-Guide/README.md

 [![Discord](https://img.shields.io/discord/707647729043636276?color=%237289da&label=Join%20the%20blue%20fire%20discord%21&style=for-the-badge)](https://discord.gg/q4ydWSG)

 # Blue Fire Modding
-This is a port of the steam guide with more detail and better formatting
+This is a port of the steam guide with more detail and better formatting.
+This guide is intended to be for the benefit of other modding communities as well (Blue Fire doesn't have a big enough modding scene to fascilitate this anyway)

 **Tools and resources can be found at the bottom**